yoko-vicky/Glab-Fruits/README.md

 2. Input a username that will be shown if a player will be a top 5 scorer.
 3. Choose the mode from easy, normal, or hard that is different on the speed of showing spiders(enemy) and fruits
 4. Start the game
-5. In the gameover view,
+5. In the game-over view,
   - To see the top 5 scorers, click the "Score" button.
   - To start the different username or mode, click the "TOP" button
   - To restart the game in the same mode, click the "Restart" button